jlmaier12/TrIdent/README.md

 - Prophage-like classifications include potential prophages or phage-inducible chromosomal islands (PICIs)
     - In addition to identifying prophages and PICIs on contigs, TrIdent also determines if they are highly active/abundant by assessing the associated read coverage in the whole-community fraction.
 If the read coverage of a prophage/PICI region is elevated above the non-prophage/PICI region of a contig, it is an indicator that the prophage/PICI is actively replicating or is highly abundant as its genome is represented in a higher frequency than its host bacteria.
 - Gen/Lat/GTA classifications include potential generalized, lateral or gene transfer agent (GTA) transduction events
-- HighVLPWCRC classifications stand for 'High VLP-fraction:Whole-Community Read Coverage ratio' which means the contig does not have a pattern match but has an unusually high amount of bacterial DNA in the VLP-fraction and may represent the 'tail' of a sloping pattern formed by a Gen/Lat/GTA event.
+- HighVLPWCRC classifications stand for 'High VLP-fraction:Whole-Community Read Coverage ratio' which means the contig has no pattern match but has an unusually high amount of bacterial DNA in the VLP-fraction and may represent the 'tail' of a sloping pattern formed by a Gen/Lat/GTA event.
 - None classifications includes contigs with no pattern matches and low/no read coverage in the VLP-fraction.